-11. The published 1:50 000 scale geology map (Geol.
-Survey, 1976) shows the whole site to be underlain by Carboniferous Shale with bands of sandstone and marl.

-12. There is no detailed published soils information for the site.
-The relevant reconnaissance soil map and legend (Soil Survey, 1983) shows all the site to be covered by the Bardsey association.
-This is briefly described as slowly permeable loamy over clayey soils overlying rock.

-13. The detailed survey carried out on the site identified two soil types.
-The first, which occurs in the north of the site, comprises a dark greyish brown heavy (rarely medium) clay loam topsoil which overlies a strongly mottled grey, pale brown or brown, slowly permeable clay to depth.
-Locally, upper subsoils are heavy clay loam and occasional bands of red clay and / or coal or shale are found in the profile.
-The soils are non-calcareous and have been assessed as Wetness Class IV or occasionally, if the slowly permeable clay is encountered below 42 cm, Wetness Class III.

-14. The second soil type covers the lower lying land in the south of the site and is thought to be derived from water-sorted boulder clay deposits which are extremely variable over short distances.
-The soil is in many respects similar to the first type described above, in terms of colouring and mottling.
-Topsoils, however are typically medium clay loam texture and upper subsoils are medium or heavy clay loam, silty clay loam or clay.
-Slowly permeable clay, occasionally with pockets of shale / coal or sandy lenses, usually occurs at depths below about 50 cm.
-The soils have been assessed as Wetness Class III, although better and poorer drained variants occur locally.
+- 11. The published 1:50 000 scale geology map (Geol.
+Survey, 1976) shows most of the site to be underlain by Carboniferous Shale with bands of sandstone and marl. by A small area of Triassic Keuper Sandstone with bands of marl outcrops in the centre of the site. - 12.
+There is no detailed published soils information for the site.
+The relevant reconnaissance soil map and legend (Soil Survey, 1983) shows the whole site to be covered with soils of the Bardsey association.
+Briefly, these are described as slowly permeable loamy over clayey soils overlying rock. - 13.
+The detailed survey carried out on the site identified two soil types.
+The first, which occurs in the very north of the site, comprises a dark greyish brown heavy (rarely medium) clay loam topsoil which overlies a strongly mottled grey, pale brown or brown, slowly permeable clay to depth.
+Occasional bands of red clay and / or coal or shale are found in the lower subsoil.
+The soils are non-calcareous and have been assessed as Wetness Class IV. - 14.
+The second soil type occurs in the south of the site and is thought to be derived from water-sorted boulder clay deposits which are extremely variable over short distances.
+Soil profiles typically comprise a dark or very dark greyish brown medium clay loam topsoil over subsoils which vary from deep medium clay loam to sandy clay loam, to slowly permeable clay.
+In several profiles sandy lenses were found and occasionally pockets of shale / coal were encountered.
+The majority of these soils have gleyed subsoils which frequently become slowly permeable at depth, and have been assessed as Wetness Class III, although better and more poorly drained variants occur locally.